Kale, a member of the cabbage family, is a cool-season vegetable grown for its leaves. Leaves taste sweeter after exposure to cold temperatures.

 - Harvest lower leaves when they reach 8–10" in size.

-- In general, smaller leaves are the most tender.
+- In general, smaller leaves are more tender.

 - Sow seeds ¼–½" deep, thin plants to 8–12" spacing.